 The perfect double stroller that is both baby and toddler approved?
 I found it!
 Read more about my quest below.
 And subscribe for the latest!

-Before Benjamin was born a few months ago, I considered purchasing so many things.
+Before Benjamin was born a few months ago I considered purchasing so many things.
 And then quickly turned them down.
 With your second child, your needs strongly outweigh your wants, and you’re able to tell the difference.
-For my first born, everything felt like a need; the second time around, I can clearly discern between eight bibs or just two; three bottles versus an entire bottle “starter” kit; and sixteen onesies or six.
+For my first born, everything felt like a need… I can clearly discern between eight bibs or just two; three bottles versus an entire bottle “starter” kit; and sixteen onesies or six.
 Because this time, I am more picky between what KIND of bib I want to use (these and these), I knew well ahead of time I wanted to use these bottles (after trying out a ton of different kinds last time), and I know he’ll grow SO FAST that a few good onesies will do just fine.
 Oh, and there’s always online shopping at Carter’s or dropping by my local Kohl’s when he does outgrow the current set.
 For some reason, with your first born you are panicked thinking, “But what if he needs this and I DON’T HAVE IT?!”
 As if the stores close forever once little one arrives.
 Ha.

 As I was saying, I considered purchasing so many things before Benjamin came around, but the one that stuck with me was a double stroller.
 I really, really wanted the boys to be able to go on stroller rides together.
 And it keeps my own sanity being able to put them both in one solid stroller.
 So I hunted and shopped for the best deals and I settled upon this awesome double stroller and I can’t wait to share it with you.